fleschutz/PowerShell/Docs/write-green.md

 ## write-green.ps1 - Writes text in a green foreground color

-This script writes text in a green foreground color.
+This PowerShell script writes text in a green foreground color.

 ## Parameters
 ```powershell